 Are you interested in becoming a volunteer?

-If you would like to become a volunteer and are interested in attending and eventually facilitating Buddhist Services at any of the twelve prisons, one federal prsion, or two county jails, you must meet the following criteria:
+If you would like to become a volunteer and are interested in attending and eventually facilitating Buddhist Services at any of the prisons or jails we have programs in, you must meet the following criteria:

 - Have an established ongoing sitting practice for at least one year.